Fector101/android_notify/docs/examples/flet-working/README.md

  `\Ubuntu\home\fabian\an-stuff\build\flutter\android\app\proguard-rules.pro`

  ## Note
- Any Time you change these in `pyproject.toml`, you have to repaste the above settings in files listed above, after running `flet build apk` command in first go no better way for now.
+ Any Time you change these in `pyproject.toml`, you have to repaste the provided settings in files listed above, after running `flet build apk` command in first go no better way for now.

  ```toml
 [project]